208 RETAIL MERCHANDISING TERMS

 Visual tone or brand aesthetic of display design.

-Magnetic Display
+Magnetic Graphic

 Mannequins